Official Community Plan (OCP)

 Kelowna 2040: Our Kelowna as We Grow

-How our city looks and feels is shaped by our Official Community Plan (OCP), a guiding document which is now in the final stages of being updated.
+How our city looks and feels is shaped by our Official Community Plan (OCP), a high-level policy document that guides how and where we grow.
 Today, Kelowna is home to 138,500 residents, and by 2040, that population is expected to grow by more than 45,000 citizens.
 This growth will bring both opportunities and challenges and strategic planning is essential to ensure Kelowna can continue to be prosperous, vibrant and resilient in the years to come.

-The 2040 OCP update will primarily update land uses, mapping and policies to reflect the community’s vision (as captured through Imagine Kelowna) and to clearly signal where development will be prioritized and supported with infrastructure and amenities.
+The 2040 OCP updated land uses, mapping and policies to reflect the community’s vision (as captured through Imagine Kelowna) and to clearly signal where development will be prioritized and supported with infrastructure and amenities.
 The OCP provides a policy framework for Council by addressing issues such as housing, transportation, infrastructure, parks, economic development and the natural and social environment.

-The engagement and information process around the 2040 Official Community Plan update began in February 2018 and is anticipated to be completed in early 2021.
-The community engagement portion of the OCP update is intended to be broad, inclusive, and innovative.
-Engagement activities are additionally coordinated with the Transportation Master Plan update to ensure public outreach is strategic and well-coordinated.
+The engagement and information process around the 2040 Official Community Plan update began in February 2018 and concluded in March 2021.
+The community engagement portion of the OCP update was intended to be broad, inclusive, and innovative.
+Engagement activities were coordinated with the Transportation Master Plan update to ensure public outreach was strategically aligned.

-However, it is important to note that this phase of engagement is narrower in scope and at this time we are not seeking feedback on policy items that have already been established though earlier rounds of public input, such as the Growth Scenario, for example.
+However, it is important to note that this phase of engagement was narrower in scope and did seek not feedback on policy items that had already been established though earlier rounds of public input, such as the Growth Scenario, for example.

 Policy areas to reflect and provide input on in this final phase

-We are seeking feedback to be able to refine policy areas that can benefit from further discussion with the public.
+We sought feedback to be able to refine policy areas that can benefit from further discussion with the public.
 These major policy areas include:

 - Urban Centre development and residential infill